YR72dpi/mysql_error_google_scrapper/README.md

 ## To improve it

 1. Fix *Issues n° 1*
-2. Build a system to change of vpn each 25 query
+2. Build a system to not get caught as a robot, like :
+    - connect the script to a vpn and change of vpn each 25 query
+    - connect the script to a google account and manage the reCaptcha(which already trust you)